 Eighty per cent of homes are damaged in Turks and Caicos islands by hurricane.

-Ike had earlier ripped through the southern Bahamas and the Turks and Caicos islands, as well as Haiti.
+Ike, a category three storm, had earlier ripped through the southern Bahamas and the Turks and Caicos islands, as well as Haiti.

 Eighty per cent of homes in the Turks and Caicos islands were damaged by winds, although there were no reports of deaths.